IohannRabeson/tmignore-rs/README.md

  definitively forget about it.

 This command is very light, excepted the initial scan, it should never affect the performances of you Mac.

+## Logs
+This application sends the logs to the Console application.
+Use `tmignore-rs` as filter.

 ## Show help
 ```